Skip to main content

 Work Permit in Romania

-Securing a work permit is mandatory for non-EU/EEA/Swiss individuals employed in Romania, and this authorization is granted upon the employer’s request by Romanian immigration authorities.
+Securing a work permit is mandatory for most non-EU/EEA/Swiss individuals employed in Romania, and this authorization is granted upon the employer’s request by Romanian immigration authorities.
 The work permit serves as a crucial document for obtaining a long-stay visa or residence permit, ensuring that foreigners cannot engage in work in Romania without obtaining this essential permit.

 Various types of work permits cater to distinct employment scenarios: